When creating legal policies for your business, avoid legalese, which is a form of writing that makes your policies unnecessarily complicated.

 Be as transparent as possible in your legal policies by being comprehensive and not hiding any important information from users.

-Transparency and clarity in your policies help prevent any potential lawsuits on the basis of perceived word manipulation.
-For example, clearly outline how you process users’ data in your privacy policy, and explicitly state your guidelines for refunds in your return policy.
+Transparency and clarity in your policies can help prevent any potential lawsuits on the basis of perceived word manipulation.
+Clearly outline how you process user data in your privacy policy, and explicitly state your guidelines for refunds in your return policy.